leevayle/attendance-system/readme.txt

 - You'll be redirected to the signup page where you can enter the admin details and save. you can now go back and log in.

 - ALTERNATIVELY, you can use this username and password to log in and register a new admin after logging in.
-    NOTE THAT this will only work if it's the first log in.
+    NOTE THAT this will only work until you register an admin.
         Username : admin
         Password : admin